nhsconnect/gpconnect/pages/foundations/foundations_release_notes.md

   - [Register a Patient](foundations_use_case_register_a_patient.html#payload-response-body) - registrationStatus extension element has been removed.
 Active status can be indicated through Patient.active element.
   - [Find a patient](foundations_use_case_find_a_patient.html), [Read a patient](foundations_use_case_read_a_patient.html), [Register a patient](foundations_use_case_register_a_patient.html) - Update patient resource examples to conform to structured definition.
   - [Find a Location]() - the API Use Case for "Find a Location" has been removed from the specification
+  - [Register a patient](foundations_use_case_register_a_patient.html) - Added guidance on Register patient around consumer providing and storage expectaions for patient telecom and address information.

 - 1.0.0-rc.2
   - Updated the system identifier uri's for Patient (https://fhir.nhs.uk/Id/nhs-number), Practitioner (https://fhir.nhs.uk/Id/sds-user-id), Organization (https://fhir.nhs.uk/Id/ods-organization-code) and Location (https://fhir.nhs.uk/Id/ods-site-code), this affects all the "Find" foundation API Use Cases.
 (Pages - development_fhir_operation_guidance.html, foundations_design.html, foundations_use_case_find_a_patient.html, foundations_use_case_find_a_practitioner.html, foundations_use_case_find_an_organisation.html, foundations_use_case_find_a_location.html)